perakasem/inspect-double-prompting/README.md

 # Double Prompting in Non-Reasoning Models

-This evaluation investigates the effectiveness of prompt repetition in improving the benchmark performance of non-reasoning models.
+This evaluation investigates the effectiveness of prompt repetition in improving the benchmark performance of non-extended-reasoning models.

 ## Evaluation

-Using inspect, three non-reasoning models are compared on the GSM8K, ARC Challenge, and MATH 500 Benchmarks.
+Using inspect, three non-extended-reasoning models are compared on the GSM8K, ARC Challenge, and MATH 500 Benchmarks.
 The models are evaluated in three conditions:
 1. **(Baseline) Single Prompting**: The model is prompted once with the question.
 2. **Double Prompting**: The model is prompted twice with the same question.